arkadijs/mongodb-docker/README.md

         arkadi/mongodb \
         /sbin/my_init -- bash -l

 - You may skip MONGOD_OPTIONS or set your own.
+- To use syslog, add [--syslog](http://docs.mongodb.org/manual/reference/program/mongod/#cmdoption--syslog) to MONGOD_OPTIONS.
 - MONGO_ROOT_PASSWORD and `--auth` are optional.
-If set, the admin user will be root/qwerty with admin/userAdminAnyDatabase privs.
+If set, the admin user will be `root/qwerty` with `admin/userAdminAnyDatabase` privilege assigned.
 - `-ti  ... /sbin/my_init -- bash -l` is optional, only if you want to enter the container in-band, not through [ssh](https://github.com/phusion/baseimage-docker/#login-to-the-container-or-running-a-command-inside-it-via-ssh).

 Connect: